ITALIAN FILMS TO MAKE YOU LAUGH, CRY AND THINK – PART TWO

 BENVENUTI AL SUD – A little light relief after a selection of wonderful and powerful films.
 This delightful story is about a ‘Milanese’ post office manager desperate to get a promotion.
 However the promotion, which he assumes will be in Northern Italy, ends up being a transfer to a post office in the south.
 Claudio Bisio plays the northerner, he is a very funny and clever comic actor.
 This film reveals the prejudices that many Northern Italians hold towards their Southern compatriots.
 It’s also full of gentle humour and magnificent scenery.
 This is a real feel-good film about the warmth and kindness of the Southern Italians.
 Watch it and bask in the sunshine of Campania.
 Filmed mostly in and around the picturesque village of Castellabate.
 This film will have you planning a trip to Southern Italy sooner than you can say ‘Arrivederci’.
 This is not a big and important film but it is a joyful and charming one.
 It comes strongly recommended.
 A funny little fact, when the film opened in Italy it knocked ‘Inception’ the huge Hollywood blockbuster off the Number One slot and grossed almost €4.0 million in the first weekend of release.
 As one of the characters observes ”…Un forestiero quando viene a Napoli piange due volte, quando viene e quando parte….”
 This translates as….’When a stranger arrives in Napoli, they cry twice, once when they arrive and again when they leave’.
 This sums up, quite neatly the Italian love-hate relationship between the north and the south.
 On the one hand the south is seen as disorganised and chaotic and on the other hand it is incredibly beautiful, there’s loads of sunshine and a cosy approach to family life.
 Released in October, 2010 – Director: Luca Miniero.
 A must see!

-I’ve written numerous articles about Italy; history, film, books and culture.
-Why not start with:
+I’ve written numerous articles about Italy; history, film, books and culture:

 - Sicily – you may also like: Sicily in the Movies